CKMF-FM: From Énergie to NRJ and back again (2009–present)

 With the merger of Astral and Bell Media on July 5, 2013, CKMF, as well as all "NRJ" stations in Quebec, came under Bell Media ownership.

 By 2011, CKMF began moving away from Top 40/CHR to Adult Top 40 with an emphasis on modern adult contemporary material, which would later evolve into a straight-ahead modern rock presentation by late 2014.

 Due to its high cost, Bell Media didn't renew the "NRJ" branding, and on August 24, 2015, all Quebec "NRJ" stations were rebranded back to the "Énergie" moniker, including CKMF.
 However, CKMF continued the modern rock format, whereas the other "Énergie" stations remained Adult Top 40.

 In March 2016, CKMF shifted to hot adult contemporary, while retaining the "Énergie" branding, putting it in line with the "Énergie" stations in other parts of Quebec.
-Then by 2020, the "Énergie" stations, including CKMF, moved from hot AC to mainstream rock, stressing English and French language rock hits of the 1980s, 1990s and 2000s.
+By 2020, the "Énergie" stations, including CKMF, moved from hot AC to mainstream rock, stressing English and French language rock hits of the 1980s, 1990s and 2000s.

 CKMF programming is simulcast on all "Énergie" stations around Quebec in the evening, overnights and weekend mornings.